Arnold Schwarzenegger: 2016 presidential election

 For the 2016 Republican Party presidential primaries, Schwarzenegger endorsed fellow Republican John Kasich.
-However, he announced in October that he would not vote for the Republican presidential candidate Donald Trump in that year's United States presidential election, with this being the first time he did not vote for the Republican candidate since becoming a citizen in 1983.
+However, he announced in October that he would not vote for the Republican presidential candidate Donald Trump in that year's United States presidential election, the first time he did not vote for the Republican candidate since becoming a citizen in 1983.

 Post-2016 activism

 Schwarzenegger participating in a video promoting wearing face masks during the COVID-19 pandemic.
 The video features appearances of all the living governors of California.

-In 2017, Schwarzenegger condemned white supremacists who were seen carrying Nazi and Confederate flags by calling their heroes "losers".
+In 2017, Schwarzenegger condemned white supremacists who were seen carrying Nazi and Confederate flags, calling their heroes "losers".

 In 2021, following the January 6 United States Capitol attack by supporters of President Donald Trump, Schwarzenegger posted a video address on social media in which he likened the insurrection to Nazi Germany's Kristallnacht, which he described as "a night of rampage against the Jews carried out [by] the Nazi equivalent of the Proud Boys."
 He spoke of his father's alcoholism, domestic violence, and abuse, and how it was typical of other former Nazis and collaborators in the post-war era; and described Trump as "a failed leader.
 He will go down in history as the worst president ever."

-In late March 2021, Schwarzenegger was interviewed by Politico about the upcoming recall election in California in which he said that "it's pretty much the same atmosphere today as it was then," and when he was asked about Newsom's claim of this being a "Republican recall" he responded that "this recall effort is sparked by ordinary folks," and that this was not a power grab by Republicans.
+In late March 2021, Schwarzenegger was interviewed by Politico about the upcoming recall election in California in which he said that "it's pretty much the same atmosphere today as it was then," and when asked about Newsom's claim of its being a "Republican recall" he responded that "this recall effort is sparked by ordinary folks," and that it was not a power grab by Republicans.

 Schwarzenegger has spoken out about COVID-19, urging Americans to wear masks and practice social distancing.
 In August 2021, he said: "There is a virus here.
 It kills people and the only way we prevent it is: get vaccinated, wear masks, do social distancing, washing your hands all the time, and not just to think about, 'Well my freedom is being kind of disturbed here.'
 No, screw your freedom."

 On January 17, 2024, Schwarzenegger was detained by German authorities after failing to claim an item to customs agents after landing in Munich.
 A spokesperson for the customs agency said that Schwarzenegger would face criminal tax proceedings because he failed to declare an item that originated in a country that is not a part of the European Union.
 The item in question was a watch manufactured by Audemars Piguet, a Swiss company.
 A spokesperson for Schwarzenegger said that he was never asked to fill out a declaration form and he was compliant with officials upon his detainment.
 Schwarzenegger was held for three hours and was released after pre-paying potential taxes.
 The watch was subsequently auctioned off at a dinner in Kitzbühel to raise funds for the Schwarzenegger Climate Initiative the next day, fetching €270,000.

 On October 30, 2024, Schwarzenegger endorsed Kamala Harris for president.